vnkazna/container_monitor/README.md

 ### Experimental Features

 Experimental features are behind a feature flag.
+These are currently enabled by default.
-To enable them, you can set `gitlab.enableExperimentalFeatures` to `true` in your VS Code settings.
+To disable them, you can set `gitlab.enableExperimentalFeatures` to `false` in your VS Code settings.

 #### View issue and MR details and comments in VS Code